helium/HIP/0051-helium-dao.md

       Hotspots and community or business development efforts.

-2. Phase II (August 1, 2022) : On the third anniversary of the Helium Network, the IOT token is issued on the working Helium blockchain as per HIP 52: IoT subDAO,
+2. Phase II (August 1, 2022) : On the third anniversary of the Helium Network, the IOT token is issued on the working Helium blockchain as per HIP-52: IoT subDAO,

    1. The specified emissions curve and treasury reserve redemption contract (one-way implementation of the market making curve) is deployed to the network such that core subDAO economic